nathan-rabet/OPIChat/README.md

 3. Build the project using the `make` command.

-4. Both of client and server are in the `build/` folder.
+4. Both of client and server are where in the root of the repository.

 ## Usage

 ### Server

-The server executable is called `opichat_server` and is located in the `build/` folder.
+The server executable is called `opichat_server`.

 To start the server, you must run the following command: